nnaku/prty/README.md

 # PRTY
 Prty was an school project, and development is discontinue.
-The project runs on JVM with Spring-boot and frontend is povered by Vue.js framework.
+The project runs on JVM with Spring-boot and frontend is powered by Vue.js framework.

 ------------
 ### Requirements